DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Key generation**: the process of creating a new encryption/decryption key
 - **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
+- **Key Encryption Keys (KEK)** are encryption keys that are used to protect other keys.
+If there is an existing shared key it could be used to encrypt another key that makes it easier to exchange the original key.
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption